jasondo-da/Canadian_Data_Science_Jobs_Analysis/README.md

 | Province | Province of work location |
 | Job Link | Link to original job board post |

-## Objective

-My objective for this project is to uncover what the data science job market seeking from new potential hires.
-Questions I am looking to answer are experience level employers are seeking, which technical skills are in demand, and which regions are hiring the most individuals.

 ## Analysis Outline
 Within this exploratory data analysis, we are attempting to uncover new insights and unusual anomalies within the dataset.
 The key questions we are looking for are: